rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 system as they do not have to pay bandwidth costs or suffer the consequences of having their IP addresses blocked.
 If a compromised server or workstation becomes blocked, there's always another one available.
-E-mail operators have begun checking DNS records, particularly PTR records, to ensure that e-mails are originating from an actual mail server.
-This process is not 100% fool-proof and it does result in some false positives, but it's a great way to weed out a ton of spam without significantly impeding legitimate e-mail.
+Email operators have begun checking DNS records, particularly PTR records, to ensure that emails are originating from an actual mail server.
+This process is not 100% fool-proof and it does result in some false positives, but it's a great way to weed out a ton of spam without significantly impeding legitimate email.

 When these checks are enabled, the receiving mail server looks up the PTR record for whichever server is connecting.
-Note: this is the IP address of the device that is connecting and has no direct relationship with any of the e-mail headers.
+Note: this is the IP address of the device that is connecting and has no direct relationship with any of the email headers.
 In fact, this check is made before any message content (including headers) is sent.
 Once it has the PTR record, it then checks the A record for that domain to determine if it matches.
 Here's an example of a successful match.